Meaning and Origin

 “Yours“. . . she murmured, hardly above a breath.

-This is an excerpt of the Russian book “Ася” (and its English translation), written by the Russian novelist Ивáн Серге́евич (Ivan Turgenev).
-Although this woman shows her deep affection for the man by saying “Ваша (Yours)”, it does not explicitly mean “I love you, too”, nor does it mean 死んでもいいわ (“I can die happy”).
-Therefore, this Japanese translation is actually very controversial, to the point that you may say it’s an inaccurate translation.
+This is an excerpt from the Russian book “Ася” (and its English translation), written by the Russian novelist Ивáн Серге́евич (Ivan Turgenev).
+Although this woman shows her deep affection for the man by saying “Ваша (Yours)”, it does not explicitly mean “I love you, too”; let alone “I can die”.
+Therefore, Futabatei Shimei’s translation “死んでもいいわ” (“I can die”) is in fact very controversial, to the point that you might call it a wrong translation.
 Refer to this Japanese website for more details.

-Although, as I mentioned, there is no “correct” response to “The moon is beautiful, isn’t it?”, here are a couple of witty and funny replies which are found on the internet, as well as a realistic response.
+Even though there is no “correct” response to “The moon is beautiful, isn’t it?”, here are a couple of witty and funny replies found on the internet, as well as a realistic response in the end.

 あなた: 月が綺麗ですね